DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-20 Environmental Artist Meeting Notes.md

 - The end post & middle posts are gonna be traditionally modeled & textured pieces
 - The beam is going to have a world-space material on it so we can stretch it and still have it look good.

-### Together, we're gonna look into different stone textures for the floors and walls
+### Look into different stone textures for the floors and walls
-- Uhh yeah
-- I didn't want to do this alone ngl
 - Remember the other week when we talked about breaking up the wall and floor textures?
 Yeah, let's do that now fr.

 #### I have an idea: